 El Centro College became the flagship college of the District by being the first college to open its doors in 1966.
 Its name reflects the center of the downtown area.
 Its central location allows students from all parts of Dallas County to take advantage of core educational courses transferable to four-year institutions, as well as career training in more than 50 exciting fields and a variety of continuing/workforce education courses.
 Students at El Centro are of all ages and come from all walks of life eager to take advantage of the many exciting and popular programs offered here.

 El Centro was the first college of the DCCCD to offer a nursing program and has established relationships with several top-notch hospitals in the Dallas area.
 It is also the only college within DCCCD that offers a Food & Hospitality Program.
 “Selected as one of America’s Top 20 culinary schools” – FSR Magazine (June 2014) “The National Restaurant Association predicts 1.7 million new restaurant jobs will be created in the decade leading up to 2026.”—Connie Gentry, FSR Magazine, September 2016

-One college…three campusesEl Centro has grown from just one campus to three campuses- El Centro downtown campus, Bill J. Priest campus and West Dallas Campus.
-The downtown campus is no longer just housed in the old Sanger Harris building.
-Two new buildings are now part of the downtown campus – The R building which once was home to DCCCD district offices and the Paramount building where El Centro’s Center for Allied Health and Nursing is located, the Wellness Center at the top of the Bank of America Parking Garage and One Main, which houses classrooms and labs for several academic programs.
+El Centro has grown from just one campus into several locations- El Centro downtown campus and West Campus.
+Four additional buildings are now part of the Downtown Campus – The R building which once was home to DCCCD district offices, the Paramount building (in the West End) where El Centro’s Center for Allied Health and Nursing is located, the Wellness Center at the top of the Bank of America Parking Garage and One Main, which houses classrooms and labs for several academic programs.

 The West Dallas Campus is a one stop location close to home to register for classes.
 Students can meet with an advisor, register for classes and speak to a Financial Aid advisor all at the West Campus.
 El Centro’s West Campus is the only college presence in West Dallas.

-Ride DART FREE!El Centro students can ride FREE on DART!
+El Centro students can ride FREE on DART!
 Students registered at least six credit hours during the fall or spring or three credit hours during the summer.
 Continuing Education students enrolled in at least 96 contact hours in a single quarter and 48 in the summer are also eligible.

 is a national nonprofit dedicated to helping community college students succeed, particularly students of color and low-income students.